 Mobile money allows mobile phone users to electronically transfer funds to retailers or individuals.
 This has lowered fees and created a wider network of efficient commercial exchanges.
-Currently mobile money is growing faster than traditional banking in Uganda and is the most convenient form of payment that can be used especially for the online business because of the increased penetration of the use of smartphones even in villages
+Currently, mobile money is growing faster than traditional banking in Uganda and is the most convenient form of payment that can be used.
+This is especially for the online business because of the increased penetration of smartphone use, even in more remote villages.